 With the potential for downtime to have a serious impact on people and their livelihoods, it was abundantly clear that the organisation would require a scalable, resilient and future proof communications network that would withstand the tests of time.
 QScan understood that network resilience and a redundant connection would have to be a crucial component of this going forward – not just to avoid downtime, but to scale with the business and deliver the very best outcomes to patients for the long term.
 As a result, the team engaged NetSG for our expertise in delivering the most reliable and dependable network solutions on the market.

 With a firm focus on patient wellbeing, NetSG worked to establish the best last mile connectivity.
 NetSG proudly partners with all carriers on the market to find the most suitable solution for each of our customers.
-Given that QScan’s sites are outside of CBDs and within hospitals across the country, working with Telstra Wholesale meant we could deliver premium network connections to QScan’s multiple sites, Australia-wide.
+Given that a range of QScan’s sites are outside of CBDs and can also be located within hospitals across the country, working with Telstra Wholesale meant we could deliver premium network connections to QScan’s multiple sites, Australia-wide.
 This robust network solution was designed to provide maximum peace of mind, ease and efficiency, making life better for doctors and patients alike.

 The improvements from NetSG and the Telstra Wholesale network have been felt in different ways across the business, from risk reduction through to patient satisfaction.